I’m Paula Pant: Journalist. Globetrotter. Entrepreneur. Investor.

-In addition to everything I’ve described above, I also make around $30,000 a year in passive income, entirely through rental properties.
+In addition to everything I’ve described above, I also make enough money to support myself entirely through passive income from rental properties.
 (That’s passive, as in “doesn’t require an ounce of time or effort.”
 I also make active income, as in “requires time and effort.”)

 This is The Anti-Frugality Blog.

 I believe your time is more valuable than money.
 You’ll never hear me talk about clipping coupons.
-If you want to read about penny-pinching, go elsewhere.
 This site is devoted to maximizing your life, building wealth and creating freedom.